romba050/biolib-c-wasm/README.md

 ## The build.sh script

 The image ships with a default build script.
 For simple projects, this should be sufficient.
-Remember to change the binary file name "your_file_name" in line 3 of build.sh.
+Remember to change the binary file name "your_file_name" on line 3 of build.sh.
 Build.sh uses emscripten (https://emscripten.org/index.html) to compile C/C++ to wasm.

 ## Creating the Biolib App